 While clearing your cache seems simple, it’s not always as easy as you might think.
 You can clear your browser cache in seconds, but it’ll start to build up again immediately.
 And when it comes to system and application caches, unless you’re an advanced user, it’s best not to mess around with folders that might accidentally break something.

 A dedicated computer maintenance solution like Avast Cleanup for Mac can help you by deleting your browser cache automatically and taking care of unnecessary files without deleting anything important.

 Want a few gigabytes of extra space instantly?
 Avast Cleanup will get rid of all the unnecessary data on your system while making sure you’ve saved the files you actually care about.

-In addition to caches, crash reports, log files, old downloads, Avast Cleanup also frees up tons of space by helping you pare down your photo collection.
-You can find all your duplicate or very similar photos and save only your favorites.
+In addition to caches, crash reports, log files, and old downloads, Avast Cleanup also frees up tons of space by helping you pare down your photo collection.
+You can find duplicate and low-quality photos and save only your favorites.

 You can also easily delete other large files you’ve accidentally saved twice, movies and TV shows you’ve already watched, and other unnecessary files.
 Get Avast Cleanup for automatic maintenance to keep your Mac running lean and clean.

 Cache is a type of temporary storage from which data can be accessed quickly and efficiently.
 The files stored in your system cache, browser cache, and application cache form part of “Other” storage on Mac.
 But if too much of your cache is bloatware and other junk, performance will suffer.
 Cleaning up your Mac can help speed up your Mac too.

 Deleting all your cache files will free up lots of storage space, but the removal of critical system and application files could cause performance issues.
 Clearing your browser cache is almost always beneficial, but it’s best to leave the system and application caches alone unless you’re an expert or resolving a technical issue.